 Dr Jay Shetty

-- MB BS- University of Mysore, India
+- MB BS- Mysore Medical College, University of Mysore, India

-- Paediatric Training in Dundee and Leeds
+- Paediatric Training (South East Scotland and Leeds Teaching Hospitals)

-- Paediatric Neurology Training Edinburgh and Dundee
+- Paediatric Neurology Training (Dundee and Edinburgh)

-Dr Gemma Buxton, Research Fellow in Child Life and Health
+- Gemma Buxton, Research Fellow in Child Life and Health

-- Dr Elizabeth Pilley, Paediatric Neurology Grid Trainee, Edinburgh.
+- Elizabeth Pilley, Paediatric Neurology Registrar, Edinburgh.

 Childhood epilepsies are one of the commonest chronic neurological disorders and in Scotland there are 5000-7000 young people who are estimated to have active epilepsy.
 When a child is diagnosed with epilepsy the main focus is on seizure management.
-Apart from the seizure management there are significant other factors in childhood epilepsies like learning and behavioural problems, increased incidence of psychiatric co-morbidities, risks of injuries and side effects of antiepileptic drugs, impact on quality of life, impact on future employment and risks of mortality.
+Apart from the seizures there are significant other factors in childhood epilepsies like learning and behavioural problems, increased incidence of psychiatric co-morbidities, risks of injuries and side effects of antiepileptic drugs, impact on quality of life, impact on future employment and risks of mortality.

 My aim is to study the long term outcome of child epilepsy through routinely collected clinical data linked with imaging data, genetic data, maternity data and education data in these children.